-Also, as of 31 December 2022, other comprehensive income (OCI) was recognized in the amount of \$1,714,894, detailed as follows
+Likewise, at 31 December 2023, recognition was made to the other comprehensive income (OCI) for (\$1,950,993), detailed as follows:

-- Remeasurements of defined benefit liabilities (\$9,248) - Changes in investments measured at fair value: Grupo Nutresa S.A. \$717,566, Fondo de Capital Privado Progresa Capital \$9, and other investments Proyecto Ventures Corporativo (\$1,066). - Net gain on cash flow hedging instruments \$1,947. - Deferred tax on equity investments (\$269,596) and cash flow hedges (\$759). - Movements of the equity method in subsidiaries the following items: revaluation of property, plant and equipment \$511, measurement of defined benefit obligations \$21,273, profit or loss on equity investments \$175,889, net gains on cash flow hedging instruments \$32,809, and exchange difference on translation of foreign operations \$1,045,559.
+- Changes in investments measured at fair value: Sociedad Portafolio S.A. \$256,357, Grupo Nutresa S.A. \$45,471, Fondo de Capital Privado Progresa Capital for \$120 and other investments Proyecto Ventures Corporativo (\$2,997) - Net profit on cash flow hedged instruments (\$5,183). - Deferred tax of equity investments (\$24,917) and cash flow hedges \$1,687. - Remeasurement of defined benefit liabilities for (\$4,872). - Movements of the equity-accounted investees in subsidiaries: revaluation of property, plant and equipment \$58, measurements of defined benefit liabilities (\$26,732), gains and losses on equity investments (\$202,873), net gains from cash flow hedging instruments \$35,941 and foreign exchange difference on translation of foreign operations (\$2,023,453). - Transfers from other comprehensive income to profit for the year of \$400, from equity-accounted investees of subsidiaries in cash flow hedging instruments and foreign exchange difference for translation, mentioned in section (3).

-NOTE 28: OTHER COMPONENTS OF EQUITY.
+NOTE 28: OTHER COMPONENTS OF EQUITY

-The balances of other components of equity correspond to the equity method of other changes in equity of subsidiaries, including changes in the equity of subsidiaries for transactions with non-controlling interests.
+The balances of other components of equity correspond to equity-accounted investees for other equity variations of subsidiaries, including changes in interests of subsidiaries for transactions with non-controlling interests.